 1) Identify the confusion: Are you experiencing this confusion with anyone you are supporting?
 In your work, have you seen confusion or lack of clarity about change and change management?
 If so, who are you seeing the confusion with?

 - Project leaders and teams

 - Other change management practitioners

-2) Use the states of change - at both the organizational level and the individual level - as a way to introduce and position change management.
+2) Use the states of change: Introduce and position change management by describing the states of change at both the organizational level and the individual level.
 Start the conversation about the current state, transition state and future state.
 And then continue the conversation to focus on individual current states, transition states and future states.